Putting the brakes on nuisance bikes

 Communities blighted by the dangerous, anti-social and illegal use of off-road bikes are being urged to speak out anonymously to help police take them off the streets.

-Merseyside’s Police Commissioner Jane Kennedy has joined forces with crime-fighting charity Crimestoppers and Merseyside Police to launch a campaign which encourages people to come forward with information about the location of unlicensed and uninsured bikes so they can be seized.
+Merseyside’s Police Commissioner Jane Kennedy works with crime-fighting charity Crimestoppers and Merseyside Police to encourage people to come forward with information about the location of unlicensed and uninsured bikes so they can be seized.

 Anyone with information about where these bikes are being stored or has any information should contact Crimestoppers anonymously 24/7 on 0800 555 111.

 Information can also be passed anonymously through the charity’s website at https://crimestoppers-uk.org